MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 - **Visual Studio Code**: Ensure Visual Studio Code is installed on your machine.
 - **Azure Subscription**: Have access to an Azure Subscription for creating and using the necessary resources:
-  - **v-Core-based Azure Cosmos DB for MongoDB**: Access to create or use an existing a v-Core-based Azure Cosmos DB for MongoDB account.
+  - **vCore-based Azure Cosmos DB for MongoDB**: Access to create or use an existing a vCore-based Azure Cosmos DB for MongoDB account.
   - **Azure OpenAI Account**: Access to create or use an existing Azure OpenAI account.
   - **Azure OpenAI Deployments**: Access to create deployments for embeddings and completions in your Azure OpenAI account.